 In Lucerne, I found myself at the Hotel Wilden Mann (Wild Man).
-Turns out Jung also originally provided some of the foundation for the mythopoetic “Wild Man” men’s movement, that which tries to recapture some of the fierceness of masculinity.
+Turns out Jung also originally provided some of the foundations for the mythopoetic “Wild Man” men’s movement, which tries to recapture some of the fierceness of masculinity.

 Everyone in Lucerne knows the Wild Man myth, and in the hotel, the mid-level salon area features numerous mystical and symbolic medieval drawings on the walls, including Tarot cards, although most won’t notice.